cjdbarlow/Part-One/drug_interactions.md

 >Sodium bicarbonate increases urinary pH and enhances excretion of weak acids such as aspirin.

 ###Pharmacodynamic{#iso}
-Pharmacodynamic interactions can be **direct**, due to interaction on the same receptor system; or a **indirect**, when they act on different receptor system.
+Pharmacodynamic interactions can be **direct**, due to interaction on the same receptor system; or **indirect**, when they act on different receptor system.
 These interactions can be classified as either:
 * **Additive**
   When the effects summate.
   * e.g. Administering midazolam with propofol reduces the amount of propofol required to generate an effect.